 Distortions in thinking, most notably denial.

-Alcohol or other drug addictions may begin with a personal choice to use these substances.
+Alcohol or other substance use disorders may begin with a personal choice to use these substances.
 However, research shows that for many a physiological dependence soon takes hold.
 Drug dependence produces significant and lasting changes in brain chemistry and function.
 These drug-induced changes in brain function may have behavioral consequences, including the defining characteristic of addiction: compulsion to use alcohol or other drugs despite adverse consequences.

 Like diabetes or hypertension, addiction is a chronic medical illness that can be treated successfully.